MJSteenberg/sizzleandslice/README.md

 ## Maintenance Workflow
 1. Create a feature branch for changes.
-2. Update HTML/CSS/assets under `zaatarandsizzlenslice/`.
+2. Update HTML/CSS/assets under `sizzlenslice/`.
 3. Preview locally with a static server.
 4. Open a pull request for review.
 5. Deploy after approval.

 ## License
-All rights reserved. © Za'atar & Zza's.
+All rights reserved. © Sizzle 'N Slice.
 If you need licensing or usage permissions, please contact the website administrators.

 ## Contact
 For reservations or general inquiries, please visit the live site at `https://sizzlenslice.co.za/` and use the contact information provided there.